franzmelchiori/alyvix-doc/test_case_building/system_keywords.rst

 *Maximize Window* **waits and maximizes the size of a window**.
 The keyword waits the given timeout of seconds and it maximizes a window with a title name that fits the given regular expression.
 When the timeout is expired without having found a window with a proper title, then the test case breaks if the exception is ``True``, otherwise (in case the exception is ``False``) the test case continues its execution with the next command.

 .. note::
-    It is a best practice to maximize the window on which the rest of test case will work, because it can **limit the "graphical noise"** coming from the rest of the GUI on screen.
+    It is a best practice to maximize the window on which the rest of test case will work, because it can **limit the graphical noise** coming from the rest of the GUI on screen.
 This can optimize the detection of the Alyvix visual keywords just on the interested application window.

 .. _system_keywords-window_keywords-show_window: